BijuAle/BijuAle.com.np/src/pages/poems-lyrics.md

 4 Ready for all thy perfect will, my acts of faith and love repeat;
-till death thy endless mercies seal, and make the sacrifice complete.Lamentations 3:21-23
+till death thy endless mercies seal, and make the sacrifice complete.

 # Who Will Answer